 (2) Failure of the respondent to comply with subsection (1) shall not preclude the respondent from making an argument in respect thereto at the hearing.

-17 (1) A document to be served on the Crown shall be served by delivering a copy to the office of the Attorney General or the Deputy Attorney General or any barrister or solicitor employed in the Department of Justice, or by delivering a copy to a barrister or solicitor designated for the purpose by the Attorney General.
+17 (1) A document to be served on the Crown shall be served by delivering a copy to the office of the Attorney General or the Deputy Attorney General or any barrister or solicitor employed in the Department of the Attorney General, or by delivering a copy to a barrister or solicitor designated for the purpose by the Attorney General.

 (3) In all other cases where a document must be served upon a claimant or respondent it shall be served upon the person or persons as prescribed by the Civil Procedure Rules.